 Mistake 5: Dynamic ads being implemented poorly

 Some accounts that we have come across have only one version (generic) set up across all ad groups.
 This means only this one ad is shown no matter what targeted keyword or search term used to search by the user.
 And since it is not tailored to their query , it is unlikely to get a click.
-This results in less CTRs and increased CPCs and also less traffic and conversions.
+This results in fewer CTRs and increased CPCs and also less traffic and conversions.

 But if done correctly, Dynamic Keyword Insertion (DKI) ads are very efficient as they appear tailored to the user’s query.
 Unfortunately, we have also seen it is easy to get the DKI ads wrong.
 Poor implementation can lead to clicks taking a nosedive.
 And if they look stupid or unprofessional, they can also harm your brand.